-Red Lodge Fire Rescue now consists of three operational divisions - the Fire Division, the EMS Division and the Search and Rescue Division.
+Red Lodge Fire Rescue now consists of four operational divisions - the Fire Division, the EMS Division, the Search and Rescue Division and the Support Division.
 The Fire Chief of Red Lodge Fire Rescue has operational authority over each division.

 Consolidation has allowed Red Lodge Fire Rescue to operate more efficiently on a smaller combined budget while still providing high-quality service.
 Red Lodge Fire Rescue has become a model for other departments across the state and region.
 Looking to the future, Red Lodge Fire Rescue will continue to be a progressive department, growing as the community grows.